Bajaj Finance Ltd (NSE: BAJFINANCE) Q4 2026 Earnings Call dated Apr. 29, 2026

 Rajeev Jain

-For new businesses.
-It’s a metric that we drive.
-So let’s say you take two wheeler as an example.
-Okay.
-It’s a new business three years old.
-The open architecture two wheeler business.
-The new customer performs better than.
-Oh sorry.
-ETB performs significantly better than NTB.
-50% of the two wheeler customers that we bring to the table is an ETV customer between 43 to 45% of new car financing customers that we bring to the table every month.
-That’s a 450 odd crores of.
-450 to 500 crores of volumes you do every month comes from ETB.
+For new businesses, it’s a metric that we drive.
+So let’s say, if you take two-wheeler as an example, okay?
+It’s a new business, three years old, the open architecture two-wheeler business, the new customer performs better than — sorry, ETV performs significantly better than NTB.
+50% of the two-wheeler customers that we bring to the table is an ETV customer.
+Between 43% to 45% of new car financing customers that we bring to the table every month, that’s a INR450-odd crores of — INR450 crores to INR500 crores of volumes we do every month comes from ETV.

 Operator

 Thank you.
-Next question is from the man of Kuntal Shah from Oaklane Capital.
+Next question is from the line of Kuntal Shah from Oaklane Capital.
 Please go ahead.

 Kuntal Shah